What is the best kegel exerciser?

 Material: Medical Silicone

-Cons: Expensive, needs and iOS device
+Cons: Expensive, needs an iOS device

 The Elvie is like a modern day fitbit for your vagina.
 The idea is to insert the ‘gem’ to give you instant feedback on your pelvic floor exercises.
 You will need to download an app to your IOS device to keep track of your progress.
-The gem is really easy to insert and extremely compact and discreet to carry around.
+The gem is easy to insert and extremely compact and discreet to carry around.

 Nurse Hatty Premium Kegel Kit